shapediver/sdTF/specification/1.0/README.md

 <a name="binary-sdtf-content-format"></a>
  ### Content format
-A 4 byte int indicating an identifier for the content string format.
+A 4 byte uint indicating an identifier for the content string format.
 0 for JSON.

 <a name="binary-sdtf-content-string"></a>
  ### Content string
- A string of arbitrary length describing the content of the sdTF file.
-In the case of JSON (i.e. if the content format indicates 0), this will be UTF8 encoded.
-See section [Concept](#concepts) for detailed information and section [A Complete Example](#a-complete-example) to see an example json.
+ A string of arbitrary length describing the metadata of the sdTF asset.
+In the case of JSON (i.e. if the [content format](binary-sdtf-content-format) indicates 0), this will be UTF8 encoded.
+See section [Concepts](#concepts) for detailed information and section [A complete example](#a-complete-example) to see an example json.

 <a name="binary-sdtf-binary"></a>
  ### Binary
- Contains the binary payload for geometry, bitmaps and other “heavy“ data types.
+ Contains the data of the first buffer referenced from the metadata (see [Example: Attached buffer (binary sdTF)](example-attached-buffer-binary-sdtf)).

 # Properties reference